nocalhost/nocalhost.github.io/docs/guides/debug/vscode-debug.md

 <TabItem value="java">

-Java remote debugging relies on `JDWP` of `jdk`,The path to the Java Development Kit can be specified by the `java.home` setting in VS Code settings (workspace/user settings).
+The path to the Java Development Kit can be specified by the `java.home` setting in VS Code settings (workspace/user settings).
 If not specified, it is searched in the following order until a JDK meets current minimum requirement.

 * the `JDK_HOME` environment variable
 * the `JAVA_HOME` environment variable